 Identifying the measures against which a Statutory Board makes this quantitative assessment is a matter of judgement.
 That judgement depends on which measures are of great interest to the primary users of the Statutory Board's financial statements.
-Examples include measures of the Statutory Board's revenues, the Statutory Board's profitability, financial position ratios and cash flow measures.
+Examples include measures of the Statutory Board's surplus or deficit financial position ratios and cash flow measures.